pbastide/integrated_phylogenetic_models/wnv_prediction/README.md

 Files in CSV format that contain prediction data can then be loaded on [EvoLaps](https://www.evolaps.org/evolaps42/index.html) so as to visualize them.
 The file 'usa-with-county-boundaries_1127.json' containing the boundaries of counties needs to be loaded beforehand.

+## Sensitivity and specificity analysis

+R script `sensitivity_specificity_roc.R` takes the predicted values and the true inference data, and computes associated empirical sensitivity, specificity and ROC curves.